8 Easy Hikes with Waterfalls & Wildflowers Near Gatlinburg

 "Out and back" is the same as saying "roundtrip" on a single trail.
 This term is used in hiking.
 So if you have a roundtrip of 10 miles, you have a 10 mile "out and back" hike.
 That means 5 miles each way.

 A paid parking tag is required for parking more than 15 minutes.
 Get daily, weekly, or annual tag

 online or at a visitor's center.

 More Info Here https://www.nps.gov/grsm/planyourvisit/fees.htm

 Ok, the best way I can explain how to start this hike is to find the bathrooms at the Sugarlands Visitor Center.
 It's a great and convenient place to start a hike anyways.
 You actually start out on what is known as Fighting Creek Nature Trail, but you will want to make a right turn at the signs pointing your toward Cataract Falls, a cute little waterfall and a lovely nature walk.

-This is not the biggest waterfall, but the bridges, creeks and scenery along the way makes it fun and the waterfall is a nice ending!
+This is a pretty,, medium sized waterfall (depending on recent rainfall), with bridges, creeks and scenery along the way that make it fun and the waterfall is a nice ending!
 It is possible to take a stroller, but there are many tree roots you will need to contend with, but my sister and I did it with 4 of her grandbabies, one in a stroller and it was not too bad.
 Better than carrying a toddler the entire way.